xod442/stackstorm-tutorial/doc/06_event_driven.md

 ![Links...checking the output](/img/links.png)

-We we don't want to have to manually run our workflow every day to load the new link into our index.html.
+We don't want to have to manually run our workflow every day to load the new link into our index.html.
 After all this is **EVENT** based automation!

 Let's add one more rule.
 This rule will simply leverage the core.IntervalTimer.
 This is a trigger that